ninsau/nextjs-reusable-table/README.md

 ## Features

-- **TypeScript Support**: Fully typed with generics for enhanced type safety.
+- **TypeScript Support**: Fully typed with generics to ensure type safety and better developer experience.
-- **Next.js Optimized**: Designed specifically for Next.js projects.
+- **Next.js Optimized**: Specifically designed for seamless integration with Next.js applications, ensuring performance and compatibility.

-- **Customizable Columns and Data**: Easily configure columns and data properties.
+- **Customizable Columns and Data**: Easily configure columns and map data properties, making the table versatile for various data structures.

-- **Action Dropdowns**: Support for row-specific actions.
+- **Action Dropdowns**: Built-in support for row-specific actions with customizable buttons and functions, enabling interactive tables.

-- **Loading Skeleton**: Built-in skeleton loader for loading states.
+- **Loading Skeleton**: Provides a smooth user experience by showing a skeleton loader during data fetch or loading states.

-- **No Content Component**: Displays a friendly message when there's no data.
+- **No Content Component**: Displays a friendly message when no data is available, enhancing UX for empty states.

-- **Styling Flexibility**: Includes default Tailwind CSS styles with an option to opt-out and apply custom styles.
+- **Styling Flexibility**: Comes with default Tailwind CSS styles but allows opting out to apply custom styles or completely override the design.

-- **Search Functionality**: Search through the table data with a search bar.
+- **Search Functionality**: Integrates a search feature to easily filter and search through table data.

-- **Handle Data of Different Types**: Safely handles various data types like dates, lists, strings, and URLs.
+- **Handle Various Data Types**: Effortlessly manages data types like dates, arrays, URLs, and strings, automatically formatting and displaying them in a user-friendly way.

-- **Latest Technologies**: Uses modern React features and best practices.
+- **Modern Technologies**: Built with the latest React features and follows best practices for efficient, maintainable code.

 ## Prerequisites